 Adults aren’t just using social media; in this health climate, they’re turning to social media to stay connected and foster togetherness.
-Shifting social media messaging to create a sense of community and authenticity has shown positive results during this time of COVID-19.
+That is to say, shifting social media messaging to create a sense of community and authenticity has shown positive results during this time of COVID-19.

 During this health crisis, many family members are unable to visit their loved ones in person.
-Therfore, keeping family members and Facebook fans updated with resident life and well-being provides a peace of mind and sense of community for those wanting to check in.
+Therefore, keeping family members and Facebook fans updated with resident life and well-being provides peace of mind and a sense of community for those wanting to check-in.
 Resident spotlight posts (or videos) provide an update on the well-being of residents and also show the community’s personality and spirit.

 Highlighting staff in social media posts provides a fun glimpse inside community life and lends credibility.
 Showcasing the human element is a great way to connect with your social audience and increase your reach and engagement.